Policy on Naming University Facilities and Activities

 4.2.1 Subject to the responsibilities of the Board of Trustees, the Chancellor shall have responsibility and authority with respect to, and is an essential participant in, all naming actions.

 4.2.2 No facility or program may be named without prior approval of the Chancellor.
+The Vice Chancellor for University Advancement shall receive and review all recommendations prior to forwarding naming proposals to the Chancellor.
 The Chancellor and/or designee shall ensure that the proposed action is consistent with the interests of the University, to assure that the amount of any contribution warrants the action proposed, and to maintain equity in the relationship of donations for similar naming actions.

 4.2.3 The Chancellor may recommend exceptions to any of the following policies, subject to approval of the Board of Trustees.